 Aldo Diotallevi is one of the Soo’s real treasures.
-Now 99 years young, (this conversation took place when Aldo was a youth at 97) he has a remarkable history that includes playing the tenor saxophone on the same stage as Louis Armstrong and Duke Ellington, among others, at the Sault Memorial Gardens.
+Now 100 years young, born 4 August 1923, (this conversation took place when Aldo was a youth at 97) he has a remarkable history that includes playing the tenor saxophone on the same stage as Louis Armstrong and Duke Ellington, among others, at the Sault Memorial Gardens.
 In this interview, we hear Aldo’s memories of the big band era, recalling the names and players that made the music in Sault Ste.
 Marie, as he touches on the radio days of CJIC and the dance hall days of the Marconi and The Princess.

 This interview was recorded in February of 2020.

 Also, check out this story from SooToday (January of 2016)…

 According to Saultite Aldo Diotallevi’s Oral History (available for viewing on the public library catalogue), his father moved to the Sault from Sudbury and opened a taxi business, a cover for his bootlegging business.

 According to Diotallevi, bootlegging was a common way to supplement income in those days.